General Dynamics F-16 prototypes and experimentals in 1/72 scale : modelling reports

 has inscribed panels lines and far better shapes.

 So starting point was the newer Hasegawa F-16A "Plus" kit.
 It has the correct older small F100 engine intake.
 The F-16A Plus kit got in the intake an extra piece of card to suggest a tunnel.
 A hole was made in part #B1 , in the the bulkhead in front of the main undercarriage bay, this will give some more "depth".

 The nose of the CCV is very pointy

-in the real aircraft.
+in the real aircraft, much more than the later standard F-16 nose.
 See below for a comparison of the older and newer

 The model also got the small original